ExCL-Docs/excl-user-docs/hosts/leconte.md

 ## Description

-This system is generally identical to the nodes (ac922) in the ORNL OLCF Summit system.
+This system is generally identical to the nodes (AC922 model 8335_GTW) in the ORNL OLCF Summit system.
 This system consists of

 *  2 POWER9 (2.2 pvr 004e 1202) cpus, each with 22 cores and